Sunset 2023 - Fantasy Preview

 The WSL don’t have many guides for Sunset along the lines of their ‘Breakdown’ or ‘Vision’ series, but we did find an old Mechanics of Sunset Beach, and they do have a handy overview of the event here.

 For the purposes of our data sets, we run Sunset as a right-hand reef break with a 6-8′ average.
-So pick your teams accordingly.
+So watch the forecast and pick your teams accordingly.

 Injuries / Wildcards

 Pipe injury withdrawals Ramzi Boukaim, Johanne Defay and Sophie McCullock won’t be back until Portugal at the earliest, and will be replaced by Carlos Munoz, Teresa Bonvalot, and Luana Silva (instead of Alyssa Spencer), respectfully.

 Jadson Andre will also be out, replaced by former CT surfer and one-hit-wonder, Keanu Asing (no disrespect; Kolohe is still chasing his…).